tokkonopapa/WordPress-IP-Geo-Allow/README.md

   In a large country IP-GEO country-location may not be restricitive enough, Then use this filter to restrict allowed hosts to your internet provider.
-  Change IP-Geo-Block Allowed Country Code to XX or any other by your choice.
+  Change IP-Geo-Block Allowed Country Code to ZZ/XX or any other by your choice.

   ie: 'my.work.pc.example.com'
     Matches host with '*my.work.pc.example.com' reverse name